mikkelkh/CarND-Path-Planning-Project/README.md

 2) *lane*: 0 (left lane), 1 (center lane), or 2 (right lane)

 A spline is used to represent the trajectory.
+This approach is directly inspired by the Udacity Project Walkthrough.
 It ensures a smooth path and can indirectly handle issues related to high values of sideways acceleration and jerk.
 A number of waypoints are generated that the spline must go through.
 In order to ensure a smooth transition from the previous planned path, we extend the previous path given to simulator.